ajavamind/rca-studio2/README.md

 Resident game ROMs (3072 bytes) for Studio III included a game instruction pseudo code interpreter (starting at location 0) and resident games Doodle, Pattern, Bowling
 (starting at 0x0400), and Blackjack (starting at location 0x0C00).

-The only difference between the Studio II and Studio III interpreters is that the Studio III interpreter replaced a 3 byte branch instruction with 2 byte instructions.
+The only difference between the Studio II and Studio III interpreters is that the Studio III interpreter replaced a 3 byte branch instruction with 1 byte NOP instruction in the interrupt service routine to make room for a code change that checks the EF1 line.
+This 3 machine cycle instruction is still needed for correct video display timing (29 machine cycles before the first DMA out of the video display memory).
-This was needed for correct video display timing.
-Note that in the Studio III programming manual, there is a caution note to not use 3 byte instructions in 1802 machine language subroutines.
+Note that in the Studio III programming manual, there is a caution note to not use any 3 machine cycle instructions (NOP, Long Branch) in a program's 1802 machine language subroutines embedded in the game interpretive code.

 Color and sound features used in games were programmed in the game cartridge.

 There was an engineering cost trade-off that favored limits to ROM size and hardware complexity versis faster game speed, screen display size, and color/sound features.
 By using interpreter psuedo code to write games instead of coding directly with 1802 CPU instructions, small game ROM size was made possible, with shared functions in